Erase House Bill 229

-Call for erasure poetry in response to Texas HB#229
+Call for erasure poetry in response to Texas House Bill 229

 "Erasure, like any form, arrests the poet’s access to unlimited language, birthing new opportunities for invention and innovation."

-Bundle Press invites submissions of erasure poetry or other creative erasure compositions that response to Texas house bill 229, legislation that attempts to define "sex" based on reproductive organs.
+Bundle Press invites submissions of erasure poetry and erasure artwork that respond to Texas House Bill 229, legislation that attempts to define "sex" based on reproductive organs and erase trans and intersex people.

 Why Erasure?